ZeyadMoawad/Building_Sales_Data_Mart/README.md

 ## Key Project Tasks:
 - Data Extraction from AdventureWorks2022 (OLTP)

-- Cleanse and preprocess extracted data to ensure data quality.
+- Cleanse and preprocess extracted data to ensure data quality

 - Design the star schema for data mart.